Shmuel Schneersohn

-Shmuel Schneersohn (or Rabbi Shmuel of Lubavitch or The Rebbe Maharash) (29 April 1834 – 14 September 1882 OS) was an Orthodox rabbi and the fourth Rebbe (spiritual leader) of the Chabad Lubavitch Chasidic movement.
+Shmuel Schneersohn (29 April 1834 – 14 September 1882 OS), otherwise known as Rabbi Shmuel of Lubavitch or Maharash, was an Orthodox Jewish rabbi and the fourth Rebbe (spiritual leader) of the Hasidic movement of Chabad Lubavitch.

 Biography

 Shmuel Schneersohn was born in Lyubavichi, on 2 Iyar 5594 (1834), the seventh son of Menachem Mendel Schneersohn.
 He faced competition from three of his brothers, primarily from Yehuda Leib Schneersohn who established a dynasty in Kapust upon their father's death.
 Other brothers also established dynasties in Lyady, Nizhyn, and Ovruch.

 In 1848, Schneersohn was married to the daughter of his brother, Chaim Shneur Zalman Schneersohn.
 After several months she died, and he then married Rivkah, a granddaughter of his own grandfather Dovber Schneuri.
 He had three sons, Zalman Aharon, Shalom Dovber, and Menachem Mendel, as well as one daughter, Devorah Leah.

 Schneersohn was said to have had chariots on call for the evacuation of books in time of fire.

 Besides his communal activism, he had wide intellectual interests.
 He spoke several languages, including Latin.
 He wrote widely on a range of religious and secular topics, and much of his writing has never been published and remains in manuscript form alone.
 His discourses began to be published for the first time under the title Likkutei Torat Shmuel in 1945 by Kehot, and 12 volumes have so far been printed.